Updated: Jul 25

 This target does not require many hours to get great results.
-We only spent only 1 hour and a half worth of 6 minute exposures to get the result below, and you can easily distinguish the shape of a dumbbell.
+We only spent 1 hour and a half worth of 6 minute exposures to get the result below, and you can easily distinguish the shape of a dumbbell.
 You can also see a bit of the red "X" striking in the center of the nebula, which is not easy to get without spending a few hours on it.
+We imaged this from a Bortle 4 zone, which of course helped!

 Camera: Canon 7D Mk II